 Adjusting the Number of Overnights

-You can pay child support online with credit card or echeck.
-You can also pay with cash through money transfer services like amscot.com or moneygram.com.
-If child support eservices isnt your thing, you can also send checks directly to the Florida Department of Revenue.
+If necessary, you can pay child support with cash through money transfer services like amscot.com or moneygram.com.
+Checks can be sent directly to the Florida Department of Revenue at:

 Florida State Disbursement Unit